nens/turn/README.rst

 only if another value, called the indicator, corresponds to the unique serial number.

-There are two ways for the indicator to change.
+There are two mechanisms that can change the indicator:

-1. The user with the corresponding serial number is done with the modification and increases the number, notifying any other subscribed waiting users.
+1. The user with the corresponding serial number is finished acting on the shared resource and increases the number, notifying any other subscribed waiting users.
 This is the preferred way to handle things.

 2. Another user gets impatient and calls the bump procedure.
 This